TamerSoliman/Prosthetics-Web-App/README.md

 * http://localhost:5000/upperlimb

 6. Finally, try out filling in some values in the upper-limb or lower-limb form then submit the form.
 You should get an estimate of the length of the requested limb, returned on a simple web page.

+Enjoy!

+	#Whom Should You Blame?

+Well, No one but yourself!
+I offer no warrantee, implied or explicit, for the code in any of my repositories.
+Use it at your own risk and discretion.
+I accept no liability, whatsoever, as a result of using it, or using a modified version of it!

+Tamer Soliman, the author of this repository, has been immersed in data collection and statistical modeling since 2002.
+He holds a PhD in quantitative Experimental Psychology, where he designs experiments to understand and model human cognition, decision making, socio-cultural behavior, attitudes, and actions.
+He develops data-centered utilities and applications that subserve his data-science and machine-learning projects.
+While he approaches his projects with the mindset of a skeptic homo-academicus,  he understands the concept of "deadlines", and loves making money just as all other homo-sapiens!